cjneely10/EukMetaSanity/README.md

   memory: 8
   time: "4:00:00"
   # Should be in format (excluding spaces around tab):
-  # file-basename \t /path/to/tr1.fna[,/path/to/tr2.fna]
+  # genome-file-basename \t /path/To/tr1.fna[,/path/To/tr2.fna]
-  transcriptomes: /path/to/transcriptome-mapping-file
+  transcriptomes: /path/To/transcriptome-mapping-file
   # Should be in format (excluding spaces around tab):
-  # file-basename \t /path/to/r1.fq[,/path/to/r2.fq][;/path/to/r3.fq[,/path/to/r4.fq]]
+  # genome-file-basename \t /path/To/r1.fq[,/path/To/r2.fq][;/path/To/r3.fq[,/path/To/r4.fq]]
-  rnaseq: /path/to/rnaseq-mapping-file
+  rnaseq: /path/To/rnaseq-mapping-file

 GatherProteins:
   # Number of threads task will use